Roots and Wings: Embracing Global Diversity Awareness Month

-As educators and administrators, we often find our plates overflowing with "to-do's," attending to rules, mandates, and expectations from our schools and state governments.
+As educators and administrators, we often find our plates overflowing with "to-do' lists" and attending to rules, mandates, and expectations from our schools and state governments.
 In this whirlwind of responsibilities, topics like diversity can unintentionally fade into the background.
 I hope this article inspires you to wonder and co-create a learning environment that provides children with roots to become grounded in their culture and identity and wings to explore other cultures and identities.

 Global Diversity Awareness Month, observed annually in October, serves as a dedicated time to celebrate the rich tapestry of cultures, ethnicities, and experiences that make up our global community.
 This observance encourages us all to recognize and appreciate the value of diversity in all aspects of life.
 As an educator I want to highlight the value of diversity in school and other educational settings.
-Now this may seem like an "of course" moment, but it requires intentional planning when it comes to curating books, creating lessons, and finding primary and secondary resources to aid in teaching about diverse cultures worldwide.
+While this may seem like an "of course" moment, it requires intentional planning when it comes to curating books, creating lessons, and finding primary and secondary resources to aid in teaching about diverse cultures worldwide.

 From WWII to Today